 Our Economy, Standard & Heavyweight kilts are offered in EVEN waist sizes 30"- 52" (subject to available stock).
 Size is determined on our kilts with the buckles fastened at their tightest position.
 This means a 34" will go up to about 35.5".
 Kilts look & fit best with buckles at the tighter positions for maximum overlap.
 If you are not sure about size, keep in mind that you can alter a big kilt to a smaller (just re-position straps & buckles), it's very difficult to make a small kilt bigger.

 Not every kilt maker goes by the tightest setting, so don't rely on the size of a different kilt.
 Measure!

 Length* on our stock Standard, Economy & Heavyweight kilts is 24".
+This is a nominal length that may vary +/- 1/2".
 Our kilts are usually worn traditional-style, higher on the waist (about an inch above the navel, usually), not low on the hips.
 Some length adjustment is obtained by wearing the kilt higher or lower on the waist.
 These kilts are easily hemmed to any desired length, and hemming is essentially undetectable if done correctly (with a machine-sewn blind hem stitch).
 Only on the heaviest weights of kilt fabric does a hem become visible because of the thickness, and on lighter-weight kilts a hem can add weight to the bottom edge, making the fabric hang even better, behaving like a heavier-weight fabric.
 We strongly advise against cutting a kilt to shorten it.
 We do not offer hemming service at this time, this is best done by any local tailor/seamstress.

 Kilts must be in new condition (pleats still sewn down, unworn condition) to be eligible for size exchange or return.
 Please see our Ordering page for exchange info.